Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

 Having discussed our patterns-oriented framework for understanding how to incorporate structure into the RL pipeline, we now turn to connect our framework with existing sub-fields of RL.
-We examine existing paradigms in these sub-fields from two major perspectives: Scalability and Robustness.
-These dimensions serve as a canvas upon which we can position and understand different RL paradigms in sub-fields such as Offline RL, Unsupervised RL, Foundation Models in RL, Partial observability, Big Worlds, Automated RL, and Meta-RL.

-Sparse data scenarios require more intelligent ways to make use of limited experiences, while abundant data scenarios might suffer from the quality of data since they might be generated from noisy and often unreliable sources.
+We examine existing paradigms in these sub-fields from two major perspectives: \emph{Scalability and Robustness}.
+Sparse data scenarios require more intelligent ways to use limited experiences.
+In contrast, abundant data scenarios might suffer from data quality since they might be generated from noisy and often unreliable sources.

-\paragraph{Scalability} measures how well methods scale with the increasing problem complexity in terms of the size of the state and action spaces, complex dynamics, noisy reward signals, and longer task horizons.
-On one hand, methods might specifically require low dimensional spaces and might not scale so well with increasing the size of these spaces, and on the other, some methods might be overkill for simple problems but better suited for large spaces.
+\paragraph{Scalability} measures how methods scale with the increasing problem complexity in terms of the size of the state and action spaces, complex dynamics, noisy reward signals, and longer task horizons.
+On the one hand, methods might specifically require low dimensional spaces and might not scale so well with increasing the size of these spaces, and on the other, some methods might be overkill for simple problems but better suited for large spaces.

 \paragraph{Robustness} measures the response of methods to changes in the environment.
 While the notion overlaps with generalization, robustness for our purposes more holistically looks at central properties of data distribution, such as initial state distributions and multi-modal evaluation returns.
 Under this notion, fundamentally different learning dynamics might be robust to different kinds of changes in the environment.